livingsocial/bundler-patch/README.md

 ### Troubleshooting

-All this tool does is output a `bundle update gem1 gem2 ...` command, so most problems with getting the update to work are usual Bundler problems.
-Check for any dependencies that depend on a gem that needs to be updated and has a constraining requirement that won't allow the newer gem.
+The most frequent problems with this tool involve expectations around what gems should or shouldn't be upgraded.
+This can quickly get complicated as even a small dependency tree can involve many moving parts, and Bundler works hard to find a combination that satisfies all of the dependencies and requirements.

+You can get a (very verbose) look into how Bundler's resolution algorithm is working by setting the `DEBUG_RESOLVER` environment variable.
+While it can be tricky to dig through, it should explain how it came to the conclusions it came to.

+Adding to the usual Bundler complexity, `bundler-patch` is injecting its own logic to the resolution process to achieve its goals.
+If there's a bug involved, it's almost certainly in the `bundler-patch` code as Bundler has been around a long time and has thorough testing and real world experience.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing